Mandan Refinery

-The Mandan Refinery is the largest oil refinery in North Dakota, located within the northeastern corner of the city limits of Mandan, ND just north off Exit 153 of Interstate 94.
+The Mandan Refinery is the largest oil refinery in North Dakota, located within the northeastern corner of the city limits of Mandan just north off Exit 153 of Interstate 94.
 As of 2022 it has a capacity of 76,000 oilbbl per day.
 The facility is owned by Marathon Petroleum.

 History

 Crude oil was first produced in commercial quantities in North Dakota on April 4, 1951.
 Construction on the refinery began in 1953, and it was completed in 1954.
 The Standard Oil Company, builder of the 29,000 barrels per day refinery held a grand opening on October 2, 1954.
 A location along the Missouri River was selected because of the large volumes of water needed by the process units and for power generation.
 However beginning in the early 1980s, refinery unit expansions have relied almost exclusively on air-cooled equipment.

 Early Operations

 It began operations on October 2, 1954 with four process units (pipestill, fluid catalytic cracking unit (FCCU), vapor recovery unit (VRU) and solid-catalyst oligomer or "polymer gasoline" unit) plus a two boiler co-generation steam/electrical powerhouse and associated tankage for crude storage and product blending and shipping.
-An alkylation unit began operation the following year; the catalytic reforming unit was added in 1958.
+An alkynylation unit began operation the following year; the catalytic reforming unit was added in 1958.
 Over 2.6 million barrels of oil storage capacity exists at the site.